awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 | User\.UserAttributes\.custom\_attribute | A custom attribute that describes the user\.
 You can replace custom\_attribute with any value, such as FirstName or Age\. |
 | User\.UserId | A unique identifier for the user\. |

-You can create as many as 40 custom attributes for endpoints and users in each project\.
+You can create as many as 250 custom attributes for endpoints and users in each project by default\.
 For more information, see [Amazon Pinpoint Quotas](https://docs.aws.amazon.com/pinpoint/latest/developerguide/quotas.html) in the *Amazon Pinpoint Developer Guide*\.